-What to Bring to Whale Watching
+What to Bring Whale Watching

-- Binoculars: if you’re not on the water, chances are you will only catch a tiny little glimpse of the whales.
+- Binoculars: if you’re not on the water, chances are you will only catch a tiny little glimpse of whales.

-- Warm jackets or even blankets: weather can change quickly, it’s usually quite cold and windy by the water, especially if you’re sitting still.
+- Warm jackets or even blankets: weather can change quickly.
+It’s usually quite cold and windy by the water, especially if you’re sitting still.

 - Sun hat/sunscreen

-- Chairs: You would be extremely lucky to sight whales without waiting, it’s not uncommon to wait for hours and hours to spot a pod, so bringing a chair sounds like a good idea.
+- Chairs: You would be extremely lucky to sight whales without waiting.
+It’s not uncommon to wait for hours and hours to spot a pod, so bringing a chair sounds like a good idea.

 - Bring lunch, snacks and water